-Unfortunately, this can prove to be a big mistake, when you watch your beautifully made and perfectly scented candle burns too fast, funnel, or not stay lit at all!
+Unfortunately, this can prove to be a big mistake when you watch your beautifully made and perfectly scented candle burn too fast, funnel, or not stay lit at all!

 Why is Choosing the Right Candle Wicks So Important?

 Choosing the right candle wicks is crucial if you want to avoid candle wick problems and create high-quality candles.
-I’ll even go so far to say, that the containers, type of wax, and scent you select won’t matter if you use the wrong candle wicks.
+I’ll even go so far as to say that the containers, type of wax, and scent you select won’t matter if you use the wrong candle wicks.

-Like many things, I learned the importance of using the right candles wicks through trial and error.
-Every time I came across a candle making problem I retraced my steps and analyzed every decision in the process.
+Like many things, I learned the importance of using the right candle wicks through trial and error.
+Every time I came across a candle making problem, I retraced my steps and analyzed every decision in the process.

 - consistent flame – no self-extinguishing